-7. Fraud and corruption
+Fraud and corruption

-- 7.1.
 Managing the risk of fraud and corruption is the responsibility of management.
 This responsibility is defined within the council's anti fraud and corruption strategy.
-Audit procedures alone, even when performed with due professional care, cannot guarantee that fraud or corruption will be detected.
-Internal auditors will be alert in all their work to risks and exposures that could allow fraud or corruption. - 7.2 The CAE should be informed of all suspected or detected fraud, corruption or theft so that he can consider the adequacy of the relevant controls, and evaluate the implication of fraud and corruption for his opinion on the internal control environment.
-Internal audit may be requested by management to assist with fraud related work and will work closely with the council's Monitoring Officer and Group-Manager, Head of Finance and Asset Management when any fraud type issue arises.
-Internal audit's role in investigating any improprieties fraud related issues is defined within the council's fraud and corruption strategy.
+Audit procedures resources are effectively and efficiently alone, even when performed with due professional care, cannot guarantee that fraud or corruption will be detected.
+Internal auditors will be alert in all their work to risks and exposures that could allow fraud or corruption.

+The CAE should be informed of all suspected or detected fraud, corruption or theft so that he can consider the adequacy of the relevant controls, and evaluate the implication of fraud and corruption for his opinion on the internal control environment.
+Internal audit may be requested by management to assist with fraud related work and will work closely with the council's Monitoring Officer and Head of Finance and Asset Management when any fraud type issue arises.
+Internal audit's role in investigating fraud related issues is defined within the council's anti-fraud and corruption strategy.

-8. Resourcing
+10. Resourcing

-8.1.
-The internal audit service is provided through an in-house team of two full time equivalent officers officers.
+The internal audit service is provided through an in-house team of two full time equivalent officers.
 These officers report to the CAE.
 The team sits within the Chief Executive Unit and therefore has a direct reporting line to the Chief Executive.
 This is recognised as good practice.